Your task in this mission is to defend, against a German counterattack, the hilltop fort that you captured in the earlier “Hill 112” mission.

 INITIAL ATTACK

-Send your Cromwells to defend the Tourmauville fuel point.
+Send your Cromwells to defend the Tourmauville and Baron points.

-Soon you will get a Sherman Firefly tank, coming from the bottom of the map.
-The first one should go to help guard the muni point below Tourmauville.
+After a few minutes, you will get Sherman Firefly tanks coming from the bottom of the map.
+They should help guard the points above the bridge, later the points below the bridge, and in the last phase the hilltop base.

 ATTACKS ON LOWER BRIDGE POINTS